And yet that’s not quite how things turned out.

-Events celebrating the 30th anniversary of the Berlin Wall’s demise this week are tempered by soul-searching about continued rifts in society.
+Events celebrating the 30th anniversary of the Berlin Wall’s demise last week are tempered by soul-searching about continued rifts in society.

 Although economic divisions between East and West have narrowed, the East still lags behind.
 And political and psychological divisions, which until recent years had been written off by some politicians as issues of the past, have become increasingly obvious.
 That’s especially the case within the generation raised after reunification and without memory of the communist state that preceded it.

 Only 38 percent of East Germans think reunification succeeded, according to a government report released in September.
 That drops to 20 percent among those younger than 40, who experienced East Germany only as children or not at all.

 Weber and his friends fall into that group.
 They took a recent day off from the metal factory where they work to attend a “family day” organized by the far-right Alternative for Germany (AfD) party in the eastern town of Zeulenroda.
 Residents lined up for sausages and beer as they waited for an appearance by regional AfD leader Björn Höcke, who has survived calls within his own party to ban him for anti-

 Weber and his friends brushed off reports of Höcke’s neo-Nazi ties and said the AfD speaks to issues they care about.

 The traditional parties, Weber said, “had 30 years to make changes, 30 years to make everything equal, and they haven’t.”